Investing in the stock market is one of the best ways to grow your savings over the long term.

 From a practical point of view, this is much cheaper and faster than buying shares in each of those 500 companies.
 It also provides investors with a more diversified portfolio, reducing the risk that they may lose a large amount of money.

-The downside to ETFs is that they mean you cannot capture the outsized returns that individual stocks can.
+The downside to ETFs is they mean you cannot capture the outsized returns that individual stocks sometimes can.
 You can also still be subject to market crashes, some of which may have a long-lasting impact on returns.

 📱 See the most popular ETFs you can invest in via the Freetrade investing app.